ahoereth/featured-video-plus/readme.txt

 == Description ==
 *A picture is worth a thousand words.
 How many words is a video worth?*

-This plugin enables you to define Featured Videos in addition to Featured Images.
+This plugin enables you to define Featured Videos, which, if set, take the place of Featured Images.
 There are three ways to get the videos onto your page:

-1. If your theme already makes use of Featured Images, these will __automatically__ be replaced by Featured Videos if available.
+1. If your theme already makes use of  [Featured Images](http://codex.wordpress.org/Post_Thumbnails), these will in most themes __automatically__ be replaced by your Featured Videos if available.
 Alternatively you can
 2. insert the `[featured-video-plus]`-__Shortcode__ in your posts or
-3. manually use the __PHP functions__ in your theme's source files.
+3. manually make use of the __PHP functions__ in your theme's source files.

 Beside your __Local Videos__ (`mp4`, `webM` & `ogg/ogv`) you can use videos from __YouTube__, __Vimeo__ and __Dailymotion__.
 If you miss a certain video platform: [Leave me a note](http://wordpress.org/support/plugin/featured-video-plus).
 For YouTube and Dailymotion the plugin also features [time-links](http://support.google.com/youtube/bin/answer.py?hl=en&answer=116618).

 The plugin adds customization options to your Media Settings.
 Beside aesthetic individualizations for each video platform's player you can turn off automatic integration, turn on autoplay, define your Dailymotion Syndication Key and tweak video sizing.
 By default videos try to dynamically fit their parent containers width.
+Take a look at *Settings -> Media*.

 = Shortcode =